gantry/docs-old/Docs/wordpress/tutorials/wpml.md

 Gantry 4.1.3 added built-in support for WPML (WordPress Multilingual Plugin), a popular solution for creating a seamless multilanguage experience for your users, enabling them to easily switch between language settings on your site, and giving you the power to create unique layouts, widgets, and posts that appear only on particular languages.

-In essense, you can create three versions of a post, each written in a supported language, and have each of these posts only appear on the site for the language it is written in.
+In essence, you can create three versions of a post, each written in a supported language, and have each of these posts only appear on the site for the language it is written in.
 It's a great way to cater your site to an International audience.

 WPML doesn't translate your content for you, but it will give you the ability to quickly and easily set it up so your site is optimized for your diverse audience.

 Enabling WPML Support
 -----